mila-iqia/blocks/docs/serialization.rst

   changed, loading your training progress will fail.
 * The unpickling of Theano objects can be problematic, especially when transferring from GPU to CPU or vice versa.
-* Due to the complexity of serializing a Python objects as large as the main loop, pickling will sometimes fail because it exceeds the default maximum recursion depth set in Python.
 * It is not possible on Python 2 to unpickle objects that were pickled in Python 3.